lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

 single full QuantumGraph file plus node numbers for each job.
 The default is using per-job QuantumGraph files.

-To use full QuantumGraph file, the submit yaml must set `whenSaveJobQgraph` to "NEVER" and the ``pipetask run`` command must include ``--qgraph-id {qgraphId}
+To use full QuantumGraph file, the submit YAML must set `whenSaveJobQgraph` to "NEVER" and the ``pipetask run`` command must include ``--qgraph-id {qgraphId}
 --qgraph-node-id {qgraphNodeId}``.
 For example: